 At the Brochtorff Hypogeum the dead were placed in collective chambers that were either in caves or in tombs cut into the rocks.
 A variety of gifts were interred with the dead, including pottery, bone and stone beads and pendants, stone axes, shell pendants, and shell and bead necklaces.
 Red ochre, used to denote life and rebirth, was spread lavishly over the grave goods and over the dry white bones of the dead.
 At the entrance to one of the chambers stood a small upright standing stone with a carved face guarding the doorway.
 Later, a circle of stones was constructed above the site, while below more small niches were created for the deposition of the bones of the dead.
 Grave goods included carefully modelled ceramic figurines of the Goddess, or priestesses of the cult site.

-One unique twin-figured figurine [right] shows a beautifully carved and painted pair of females, one holding what may be a baby in her lap, the other a cup, both symbols of fertility and rebirth.
+One unique twin-figured figurine [below] shows a beautifully carved and painted pair of females, one holding what may be a baby in her lap, the other a cup, both symbols of fertility and rebirth.
 This was not simply a place for the dead, but for the living to connect with the dead, and for the dead to come to the afterlife and to rebirth and regeneration.

 The same can be said for the Hypogeum on Malta.
 This amazing place was begun in 3,600 BCE and not completed until 2,500 BCE.
 It covers an area of 34 sq metres and consists of at least 34 interconnected chambers on at least 3 levels, carved directly out of limestone.
 The Hypogeum reproduces a temple underground, since its main hall looks like the facades of the aboveground Maltese temples, and it has the domed roof that the aboveground temples originally had.